 The P&C Education Enhancement Contribution: This contribution enables the P&C to fund major projects in the school, e.g. developing ICT learning spaces, covered outdoor learning areas etc. The other major source of P&C funds comes from the P&C run canteen.

 Excursions (including camps and sport): Payment for excursions/camps/transport for sport are not included in these fees.
-Permission letters with payment details will be sent home with students, prior to the excursion/camp/sport event, and will be available on our website.
+Permission and payment details will be sent out via School Bytes, prior to the excursion/camp/sport event.